The app has bumped up a version. The new version is 1.9.4.

 - Translation of the plugin into different languages is on the translation page.

-If you need more information than the following, you can have a look at the Developer documentation.
+If you need more information than the following, you can have a look at the wiki or the Developer documentation.

 You can generate cached files for the posts, categories and tags of your site by preloading.
 Preloading will visit each page of your site generating a cached page as it goes along, just like any other visitor to the site.
 Due to the sequential nature of this function, it can take some time to preload a complete site if there are many posts.